wangziqi2013/wangziqi2013.github.io/_posts/2021-09-17-babelfish.markdown

    and middleware.
 This causes redundant translation entries in the TLB, which can be removed by allowing sharing lower levels of the page table, and correspondingly, the TLB entries, across processes.

+2.
+   Lookup logic can use either the conventional ASID, or the CCID for tag comparison.

-2. Even for shared TLB entries, exceptions can be allowed using a bit mask tracking processes that do not actually share the entry.
+3. Even for shared TLB entries, exceptions can be allowed using a bit mask tracking processes that do not actually share the entry.
 This is useful for the common scenario where most processes share a translation entry, but a few of them actually makes private copies of the page due to CoW.

+4. Lower level page table entries can be shared by adding reference counters to these entries.
+   The "O" bit and the ORPC bit are also tracked in these shared entries.

 **Comments:**